MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bdehdcfg-target.md

 ---
 title: bdehdcfg target
-description: Windows Commands topic for bdehdcfg target, which prepares a partition for use as a system drive by BitLocker and Windows recovery. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **bdehdcfg target**, which prepares a partition for use as a system drive by BitLocker and Windows recovery. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article